 A guaranteed reservation is an arrangement for hotel accommodations, secured by supplying the hotel with a guarantee of payment.
 Typically, a guaranteed reservation is an agreement between the hotel and the guest that a room will be available, regardless of what time the guest arrives.
-Guests who utilize the option for a guaranteed reservation authorize the hotel to charge the account associated with the reservation, even if the guest does not check-in for the dates reserved.
-In short, a guaranteed reservation is an agreement between both parties that no matter what circumstances occur and no matter what standing policies or usual limitations might apply, the guest will have a room and the hotel will receive payment.
+Guests who utilize this option authorize the hotel to charge the account associated with the reservation, even if the guest does not check in for the dates reserved.
+In short, a guaranteed reservation is an agreement between both parties that, no matter what circumstances occur and no matter what standing policies or usual limitations might apply, the guest will have a room and the hotel will receive payment.

 Each hotel has its own policies regarding payment requirements for various reservation types, including guaranteed accommodations.
-Some hotels only require a credit card to arrange a guaranteed reservation.
+Some hotels only require a credit card to arrange this type of reservation.
 Others offer the option of using a cash deposit or providing corporate billing information, known as a corporate guarantee.
 For most hotels, paying in full for accommodations, typically in advance of arrival, will secure a guarantee of room availability.

 Exact terms of a guaranteed reservation also vary from country to country and hotel to hotel.
 Should a room not be available when a guest arrives, typically the hotel agrees to arrange similar accommodations at an alternate hotel.
 Most hotels also compensate the guest in some way for the inconvenience.
 Compensation might include a free stay at a future date, additional nights at no charge, or meal vouchers.
 Shuttle service to the alternate hotel may also be offered.